 (g) promotional items;

 Example: promotional items include bags, clothing, calendars or fridge magnets.

-Note: Member's must ensure that promotional items comply with the overarching obligations.
-For example:
+Note: A Member must ensure that promotional items comply with the overarching obligations of being for the dominant purpose of performing public duties and providing value for money.